jvsteiner/s3-image-uploader/README.md

 You have to set up your own s3 bucket, and provide the following information to the plugin:

+-   `accessKeyId`: the access key ID for an s3 user with write access to your bucket
+-   `secretAccessKey`: the secret access key for the s3 user
+-   `region`: the region of your bucket
 -   `bucket`: the name of your bucket (must already exist)
--   `region`: the region of your bucket
--   `accessKeyId`: the access key id for an s3 user with write access to your bucket
--   `secretAccessKey`: the secret access key for the s3 user
 -   `folder`: the folder in your bucket where you want to store the images (optional, and will be created on the fly if it does not exist.)

 If you want others to be able to view the images, you need to make your bucket world readable.
 You can do this by adding the following policy to your bucket: